How to Choose a Dive Shop and Instructor

 When Private Instruction Is Worth It

-Private instruction is always a better experience because you get focused attention, more control over pacing, and uninterrupted coaching.
-It costs more, but if your budget allows it, it is almost always the best path.
+Private instruction is almost always a better experience because you get focused attention, more control over pacing, and uninterrupted coaching.
+It costs more, but if your budget allows it, it is usually the best path.

 Questions for the Dive Shop